 (2) Birth Plan

-This document includes information on the type of labor and delivery experience you hope to have.
 It covers topics like pain management, having your water manually broken, and feeding preferences when baby arrives.

 When it comes to hospital bag essentials, this is one item you don’t want to leave behind!